no-name-user-name/gaben_news_parser/README.md

-# Free games news parser
+# Free games news parser and posting in tg channel
 Install all libs.
 Use:  **pip install -r requirements.txt**

 To start work, create **setting.ini** file in root with code: